 The Swaledale Festival attracts the finest artists from all over the world, and regularly commissions new work.
 There is a strong Young Artists Platform at the Festival, and there is an extensive programme of education and community activities which has resulted in several awards, including the Prime Minister's Big Society Award in 2014.

 Swaledale Festival receives support from Arts Council England and from generous sponsors including Hebridean Island Cruises, Sherwoods (Vauxhall) of Darlington, Purple Creative Studio, T. & R. Theakston Ltd, Brymor Ice Cream, Tennants Garden Rooms, Millgate House B&B in Richmond, the Burgoyne Hotel in Reeth and the Bridge Inn in Grinton.
-We are grateful to Dawn Clarkson Associates who examine the accounts.
+We are grateful to Dawn Clarkson Associates who examine the accounts, and to Holiday Home Yorkshire in Reeth who provided staff accommodation for this year's Festival at AD Coach House Cottage.
 We are also supported by a number of Local Businesses shown here.